-JEFFERSON CITY, Mo. – Perhaps the most storied lawmaker in state history, 95-year-old former state senator and World War II veteran Dr. James Noland was honored today as Missouri’s oldest living former state legislator.
+JEFFERSON CITY, Mo. – Perhaps the most storied lawmaker in state history, 95-year-old former state senator and World War II veteran Dr. James Noland was honored today as one of Missouri’s oldest living former state legislators.

 Noland’s daughter, Cynthia Dunbar, sat down with The Heartlander to discuss her father’s legacy and why his name still carries weight within the Capitol walls.

 Born Feb.
 2, 1927 near Macks Creek, Noland grew up in Camden County and spent the majority of his life serving that area and the Show-Me State.
 But before he represented Camden Countians, Noland represented the United States in the Army Air Corps (Air Force) during the deadliest war in world history.

 In 1945 at just 18 years of age, Noland was sent into the jungles of the Philippines, where guerrilla warfare was still erupting – due to local forces being unaware of World War II having ended, Dunbar said.
 Noland spent 10 months in the hostile jungles carefully and benevolently informing everyone that the war had ended, and that the devastation of millions of lives was over.

 After his military service, Noland pursued his passion for education, receiving both his bachelor’s and doctorate degrees in the field while later earning a master’s degree in Public School Administration.
 The veteran attended Southwest Missouri State University, Lincoln University and the University of Missouri-Columbia – a true product of the state.

 Noland became a teacher in Camden County School District, and because of his dedication to the district and zeal for education, he rose to principal and eventually superintendent.
 Furthering his experience as an educator, he later became a professor of psychology at Central Methodist University.